junyisuu/type-/README.md

 My main learning takeaways:
 ##### Automating tasks with Python is quite rewarding
-Because most of my other projects so far were school related or basic applications for learning a language/tool/technology, I had only written code to solve problems that were already defined for me.
+Because most of my other projects so far were school related or basic applications for learning a language, tool, or technology, I had only written code to solve problems that were already defined for me.
 With Typedash, I had the opportunity to discover my own problems as well as solutions to them.
 One of these problems was that I needed a database that contained many excerpts to type from.
 I decided to create a web scraping script using Python to extract excerpts from websites.
 It was a rewarding experience and it was nice to see my script actually work as expected in the end.

 ##### Deploying on AWS takes a lot of effort and is challenging
 Deploying was difficult because of all the steps involved that aren't very clear from AWS documentation.
 A lot of trial and error was required for my first time deploying on AWS.